CWACoderWithAttitude/CWACoderWithAttitude.github.io/_drafts/2025-12-03-rmv_mcp_server.markdown

 tags: [mcp, stdio, uv, python]
 ---

+## TL;DR
+MCP servers connect ChatBots and AI agents to the real world:

+They open up the possibility to ask natural language questions on custom data.

+## How it works
+I'll show you how to connect claude desktop to an MCP server.

+### Different approaches

+There're three ways to integrate MCP servers:
+- STDOIO
+- HTTP
+- SSE (legacy)

+#### STDIO
+Used when MCP server and chatbot / AI agent run on the same machine

+#### HTTP
+In case both components run on different hosts, for redundancy or scalability.

+#### SSE (legacy)
+Server Sent Events is what was used in the beginning.
+It's still supported

+## Show me the code

 [I built an example showing the possibilities with public transport data in Frankfurt, Germany](https://github.com/CWACoderWithAttitude/rmv-mcp-server).

 You can use "normal" queries like :
 ```